pgjdbc/pgjdbc/CONTRIBUTING.md

   * On "Code Style" tab, check "Use blocks in if/while/... statements", "Always"
   * On "Missing Code" tab, uncheck "Add missing @Override annotation"
   * On "Unnecessary Code" tab, check "Remove unused imports"

-Eclipse will interoperate fine with Maven, so you can test and debug with Eclipse then do dist builds with Maven.

 ### Other IDEs